litestar-org/litestar/docs/usage/routing/handlers.rst

 #.
 To ensure best practices
 #.
 To ensure consistent OpenAPI schema generation
 #.
-To allow Litestar to compute during the application bootstrap all the :term:`kwargs <argument>` required by a
+To allow Litestar to compute the :term:`arguments <argument>` required by a function during application bootstrap
-   function

 HTTP route handlers
 -------------------